Transfer students are those who have successfully completed some portion of their basic nursing courses in an accredited nursing program.

-- Will evaluated all prerequisite course work for equivalency, including the achievement of the required grade point averages in the sciences and support courses.
+- Will evaluate all prerequisite course work for equivalency, including the achievement of the required grade point averages in the sciences and support courses.

 - Does not require challenge examinations for nursing theory or clinical practice.
 Transfer students will be given credit for nursing course work after the department has reviewed course descriptions, transcripts, and skills lists.